 11 ]

-How does the model know to draw a "golden retriever" and not a "mountain"?
+How does the model know to draw an "oak dining table" and not a "red running shoe"?
 Early conditional diffusion systems used classifier guidance: they trained a separate image classifier on noisy inputs, then added the classifier's gradient into the sampling step to push the image toward a target label.
 That worked, but it required training and maintaining an extra classifier.

 CFG (Classifier-Free Guidance) removes that extra classifier entirely.
 It gets a similar steering effect by training one denoiser to handle both conditional and unconditional prediction.[12]